1. Data Manipulation#

 1.0f0

-In julia, Vector is a 1-dimensional Array, Vector{Int} is a shorthand to Array{Int, 1}.
+is a shorthand to Array{Int, 1}

 Vector{Int} == Array{Int,1}